padiketeku/EarthObservation101-Practicals/Activity-02-Sign up for an Earth Engine Account.md

 10, In the **Expand your experience**, click "Code Editor" to go to the GEE JavaScript Interface.
 This is where all the practical activities will take place.
+I recommend bookmarking the link to your code editor, as I expect you will use this software frequently.